Student accused of stealing sign in Capitol welcomed ‘INFAMY’ on Instagram, FBI says

 “Dude,” the other person wrote back, “that’s embarrassing.”

-Aggrieved Trump supporters’ breach of the Capitol would send lawmakers into hiding, injure dozens of police officers and leave five people dead, including a member of the Capitol Police.
+Aggrieved Trump supporters’ breach of the Capitol would send lawmakers into hiding, injure dozens of police officers and resulted in five deaths, including a member of the Capitol Police.
 The person confronting Courtright via private message on Instagram pointed out that a woman had died, apparently referring to Ashli Babbitt, shot by police as she tried to leap through a broken window.

 “I’m sad she died?”
 Courtright replied.